pilotmoon/PopClip-Extensions/source/Obsidian.popclipext/readme.md

 - **Vault Name**: The name of the vault in Obsidian.
 - **File Name**: Enter the name of the file to append to, or leave blank to use the Daily Note.
 - **Heading**: Enter the heading under which to append the text, or leave blank to not use a heading.
+- **Include source link**: Whether to include the source page link when capturing from a supported browser.

 Troubleshooting: